bitwarden/help/_articles/plans-and-pricing/premium-renewal.md

 **Encrypted File Storage**

 Files will **not** be deleted from your Vault, however you will not be able to upload or download.

+**Emergency Access**

+Trusted emergency contacts will still be able to request and obtain access to your Vault.
+As a grantor, however, you will not be able to add new or edit existing trusted emergency contacts.
 {% endcallout %}